keptn/keptn.github.io/content/docs/0.5.0/_index.md

 weight: 990
 sidebar_multicard: true
 icon: docs
-unsupported: This documentation of Keptn is no longer supported.
-Please upgrade your Keptn to a newer release.
+unsupported: Please upgrade your Keptn to a newer release.
 ---